daoshi1593/daoshi1593/README.md

 ## Hi there 👋
 Hello there!
 I'm a student at Miskatonic University, specializing in High Energy Magical Research.
-Currently, I'm stationed at the Trans-Oceanic Biological Research Institute
+Currently, I'm stationed at the Trans-Oceanic Biological Research Institute.

 I'm currently exploring the intersection between marine biology and magical energy fields, with a focus on sustainable applications.